manda-farmer/square-express-shopping-cart-public/models/README.md

 ## catalog-list.js

-Defines a class that abstracts the data for both a CatalogList and its associated [CatalogImage](https://developer.squareup.com/reference/square/objects/CatalogImage).
+Defines a class that abstracts the data for both a CatalogList and its associated [CatalogImage](https://developer.squareup.com/reference/square/objects/CatalogImage), parsing BitInts to strings.

+## cart.js
+Defines a class that updates and retrieves orders, while parsing BigInt values to strings.